deuriy/joblink/README.md

-# Balance app builder and development server
+# Joblink app builder and development server

 ## How to setup development environment